campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 But unlike its predecessors, *Xenoblade Chronicles 3* stumbles and sputters over the finish line.
 There's hardly any lore revelations, and there aren't any major twists (that aren't painfully obvious).

 Instead, the game simply wraps itself up as timidly and as conservatively as possible.
 In fact, I'd argue that the ending veers *dangerously close* to the <span class="spoiler">"It was all a dream!
-Or...was it?"</span> trope.
-I suppose that one could argue for [more nuanced interpretation](https://www.youtube.com/watch?v=OXQ7X7UMVMo).
+Or...was it?"</span> trope, although I suppose that one could argue for [more nuanced interpretation](https://www.youtube.com/watch?v=OXQ7X7UMVMo).

 Still, in the context of its predecessors, it's shocking to me that <span class="spoiler">, almost literally, </span> almost nothing happens by the end of the game.
 I understand that the developers wanted to keep this game somewhat self-contained rather than assume players have played previous games in the series, but they went completely overboard in this regard.